-WordPress and Drupal are content management systems (CMS) that run on PHP.
-These applications are used for personal or corporate blogs and websites, and between them they host over 25% of the websites on the internet.
+WordPress and Drupal, content management systems (CMS) that run on PHP, are used for personal or corporate blogs and websites.
+Between them they host over 25% of the websites on the internet.

 A single WordPress request on PHP 5.6 executes around 100 million CPU instructions, whereas PHP 7 executes the same request with only 25 million CPU instructions.

-This means faster coding of WordPress/Drupal websites and themes, and a smoother interaction experience for the end user.
+All of this means that PHP 7 provides faster coding for both WordPress and Drupal websites and themes, and a smoother interaction experience for the end user overall.

-A sort of ‘code template’, a PHP software framework is used to increase efficiency of PHP application building.
-Instead of starting to build each application from scratch, a software framework gives the developer a scaffold around which to build their PHP application.
+A sort of ‘code template’, a PHP software framework is used to increase the efficiency of PHP application building.
+Instead of building each application from scratch, a software framework gives the developer a scaffold around which to build their PHP application.
 Software frameworks are made even more efficient with PHP 7.
-Laravel on PHP 7 serves 70% more requests per second than Laravel on PHP 5.6, and Zend Framework on PHP 7 serves 95% more requests per second than on PHP 5.6.
-This makes it even quicker for developers to build applications, and requires less server space to do so.
+Laravel on PHP 7 serves 70% more requests per second than Laravel on PHP 5.6.
+And Zend Framework on PHP 7 serves 95% more requests per second than on PHP 5.6.
+This makes it even quicker for developers to build applications and requires less server space to do so.

 Ecommerce on PHP 7

-Ecommerce platform Magento drives more than 250,000 emerchants and is the most popular ecommerce platform in the world, and Magento runs on PHP.
+The ecommerce platform Magento drives more than 250,000 online merchants and is the most popular ecommerce platform in the world, with all of its systems running on PHP.

 Again, there are significant performance improvements when running Magento on PHP 7 compared to PHP 5.6.
-There is a 30% lower memory consumption with Magento on PHP 7, which means that one server can serve over three times as many user requests.
+There's 30% lower memory consumption with Magento on PHP 7, which means that one server can serve over three times as many user requests.